qri-io/qri/README.md

 pacman -S git make
 ```

 Assuming you've also installed `go` using the official Windows installer linked above, you will also need to add `go` to your `PATH` by modifying your environment variable.

-#### Environment variables

-To set Environment variables, open Windows Settings, and search for "Environment variables".
-This will open System Properties -> Advanced; on this dialog click "Environment Variables...".
-Here you can edit `PATH` by adding a new entry.
-The value of `PATH` is multiple locations on your file system, separated by a semi-colon (;) character.
-Using the list based editor will insert these semi-colons for you.
+See the next section on "Environment variables" for more information.

 Due to how msys2 treats the `PATH` variable, you also need to add a new environment variable `MSYS2_PATH_TYPE`, with the value `inherit`, using the same procedure.

-Alternatively, you can assign environment variables by modifying `.bash_profile` in `msys2`.
-Lookup bash documentation for more information on this approach.

-You will also need to set your `GOPATH` using these same methods.
-Read the next section for more information.

-#### Go workspaces

-If you are new to developing `go`, you should know that `go` prefers to work a bit differently than most languages.
-Please read this guide [How to Write Go Code](https://golang.org/doc/code.html), so that you understand how to create a workspace.
-Once you have your workspace decided upon, set your `GOPATH` and `PATH` variables setup as described in that guide.

-Let's say, for example, that your workspace lives at "c:\Users\me\go", and `go` was installed at "c:\Go".
-Then you should have your `GOPATH` be equal to "c:\Users\me\go" and your `PATH` something like "...;c:\Go;$GOPATH\bin".

 Once these steps are complete, proceed to <a href="#building">building</a>.